-Rafael Nadal vs. Novak Djokovic in the 2012 Finals
+Rafael Nadal vs. Novak Djokovic - 2012 Finals

 For many tennis fans, this matchup that featured Rafael Nadal and Novak Djokovic was the best match in the history of the Australian Open.
 In 2012, both Nadal and Djokovic were at the top of their games.
 They met in the final, which was the third time that year they had faced each other in a Grand Slam final.
 In fact, the Djokovic versus Nadal rivalry is known to be one of the most intense in all of tennis history.
 When they met in the final in 2012, their rivalry was already well-established, and their play did not disappoint.
 The match had intense rallies and extraordinary shots, and the match went on for almost six hours.
 It had incredible comebacks and even a tense rain delay.
 In the end, Djokovic won the match after it finished at 1:37 in the morning.
 The two men gave it everything they had, and it has gone down as not only one of the best matches in Australian Open history, but perhaps in the history of tennis.

-Marat Safin vs. Roger Federer in the 2005 Semifinals
+Marat Safin vs. Roger Federer - 2005 Semifinals

 Heading into the 2005 Australian Open semifinal, Roger Federer looked almost completely unbeatable.
 The Swiss tennis star hadn’t lost a single set in the five matches leading up to the semifinal.
 He had also won 26 matches in a row before the semifinal, but Marat Safin managed to beat him in an epic match that lasted almost five hours.
 The match is notable not just for the surprising upset of Roger Federer but also because of the remarkable play from both players.
 Federer and Safin both survived multiple match points, and the match finally ended with a 9-7 victory for Safin in the fifth set.

-Martina Navratilova vs. Chris Evert in the 1981 Finals
+Martina Navratilova vs. Chris Evert - 1981 Finals

 Who is the best player in the history of the Australian Open?